 African American Lawyer for Wills, Trusts, and Powers of Attorney

-Sean Robertson and Gateville Law Firm are estate planning and asset protection attorneys in Naperville serving Plainfield, Lisle, Wheaton, Warrenville, Aurora, Oswego, Joliet, Shorewood, Bolingbrook, Woodridge, and Yorkville among other areas.
-The Lawyers and staff at Gateville Law Firm empower and educate clients many from families traditionally disenfranchised.
-Attorney Robertson has a passion for civil rights and empowerment.
-Attorney Robertson believes that financial success and empowerment are critical for the African American community.
-Strong family values also mean providing legacies for future family members.
-The wealth gap is substantial, and each family estate planning represents change and improvement in the wealth gap.
+Attorney Sean Robertson of Gateville Law Firm empowers and educates clients who are traditionally disenfranchised.
+As the first African American lawyer in his family, Attorney Robertson understands the importance of financial literacy and economic empowerment.
+He has a passion for civil rights and believes that financial success is critical for the African American community.
+By establishing strong family values, we can provide legacies for future family members.
+The wealth gap is substantial, and each African American family estate planning represents change and improvement in the wealth gap.

 FINANCIAL EMPOWERMENT AND WEALTH